the fp is getting-around

 Taxis are widely available in all towns and cities.
-Train stations are the most logical place to find a rank.
+Train stations are the best places to find a rank.

-France is passionate about cycling and much of the country lends itself well to exploration by bike.
+The locals of France are passionate about cycling and much of the country lends itself well to exploration by bike.
 There's a good number of urban and rural bike paths, as well as an extensive network of minor roads with little traffic.
-Most cities and towns have at least one outlet hiring bikes; some, such as Marseille and Paris, have a large-scale public bikeshare system.
+Most cities and towns have at least one bicycle hire shop; some, such as Marseille and Paris, have a large-scale public bike share system.

 The minimum age to drive a car in France is 18, and 16 for a motorcycle under 125cc.
 The minimum age for hiring a car in France ranges from 21 to 25.
-Speed limits are 50kph (31mph) in built-up areas, 90kph (56mph) outside built-up areas, 110kph (68mph) on dual carriageways separated by a central reservation, and 130kph (81mph) on motorways.
+Speed limits are 50kph (31mph) in built-up areas, 80kph (50mph) outside built-up areas, 110kph (68mph) on dual carriageways separated by a central reservation, and 130kph (81mph) on motorways.

-Visitors who have held a driving licence for less than three years may not travel faster than 80kph (56mph) on normal roads, 100kph (62mph) on dual carriageways and 110kph (68mph) on motorways.
-Drivers are required to carry a breathalyser kit in the vehicle, however you won't be penalised for not carrying one.
+Visitors who have held a driving licence for less than two years may not travel faster than 50kph (31mph) on regular roads, 100kph (62mph) on dual carriageways and 110kph (68mph) on highways.
+Drivers are required to carry a breathalyser kit in the vehicle, however, you won't be penalised for not carrying one.

 For emergency breakdown services, dial 17 from a roadside box or call 112 from a mobile.

 A national driving licence is acceptable.
-An international sign, distinguishing your country of origin (eg GB sticker or plate), should be positioned clearly on the vehicle.
-However, EU nationals taking their own cars to France are strongly advised to obtain a Green Card, although it's not compulsory.
+An international sign, distinguishing your country of origin (e.g. GB sticker or plate), should be positioned clearly on the vehicle.
+EU nationals taking their own cars to France are strongly advised to obtain a Green Card - a document produced by car insurers to prove that a driver has adequate insurance cover for driving abroad.
 You must also carry the car's registration document.